EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents

 \subsection{Annotation and Statistics}

-Building on existing online room escape games and puzzle-solving logic\footnote{\url{https://spotlight.ee}}, we present EscapeBench, featuring 12 scenarios and 36 settings across three difficulty levels.
-Each scenario, such as a laundry room or basement exploration, is manually annotated for high-quality game engine performance.
-Difficulty levels are defined by the clarity of descriptions and the feedback provided for unexpected actions, detailed in \Cref{tab:difficulty_division}.
+Building on existing online room escape games and puzzle-solving logic\footnote{\url{https://spotlight.ee}}, we introduce EscapeBench, featuring 36 game settings spanning three difficulty levels.
+Each scenario includes three versions with consistent solution logic but varying in description clarity and feedback granularity.
+A detailed example is shown in \Cref{tab:difficulty_division}.
+All scenes, items, and tools are manually annotated to ensure high quality.
 These scenarios emphasize creative tool use and crafting strategies, challenging agents throughout the game, making EscapeBench a robust environment for testing creativity.
-We make all our scenarios text-based to accommodate the evaluation of top-performing language models.
-We present in \Cref{tab:game_statistic} detailed statistics on total scenes, tools, items, and key steps involved in all game settings.
+A detailed statistic is presented in \Cref{tab:game_statistic}.